0x6773/Credit/README.md

 ## Libraries Used

-.net Frameword 4.5.1 with external NuGet json Library for writing data to file in json format Made in Visual Studio 2013.
+.net Framework 4.5.1 with external NuGet json Library for writing data to file in json format Made totally in Visual Studio 2013.
-Anyone can edit it.
+Anyone can edit it(with my persmission :) :p ).